Haloxylon: Description

 The species of genus Haloxylon are shrubs or small trees 1–8 m (rarely up to 12 m) tall, with a thick trunk and many branches.
 The branches of the current year are green, from erect to pendant.
 The leaves are reduced to small scales.
 The inflorescences are short shoots borne on the stems of the previous year.
 The flowers are very small, as long or shorter than the bracteoles, bisexual or male.
 The two stigmas are very short.
 In fruit, the perianth segments develop spreading wings.
 The fruit with wings is about 8 mm in diameter.
 The seed is about 1.5 mm in diameter.

 Distribution and habitat

 The genus Haloxylon is distributed in southwest and Central Asia, from Egypt to Mongolia and China (Xinjiang and Gansu), where it grows in sandy habitats (psammophyte).

 Taxonomy

-The genus name Haloxylon was published by Alexander Bunge (ex Eduard Fenzl) in 1851, with the type species Haloxylon ammodendron; it belongs to the subfamily Salsoloideae in the family Amaranthaceae and Plants of the World Online includes:
+The genus name Haloxylon (meaning "salt wood" in Greek) was published by Alexander Bunge (ex Eduard Fenzl) in 1851, with the type species Haloxylon ammodendron; it belongs to the subfamily Salsoloideae in the family Amaranthaceae.
+Plants of the World Online includes 11 species as of February 2026, as follows: